SarinI0/integrity/README.md

 # description

-	your data is encrypted within the browser against man in the browser attack vectors. the login page is on a random hex and port, against bruth force vectors. the login server is alive only for a few minutes so no automation can try to hack your you login page.
+	your data is encrypted within the browser against man in the browser attack vectors. the login page is on a random hex and port, against brute force vectors. the login server is alive only for a few minutes so no automation can try to hack your you login page.